Student Teaching and Field Experiences

 Student teaching has been an integral part of the teacher education program at Miami since its inception in 1951.
 All students seeking teacher licensure engage in student teaching over a period of sixteen weeks.
-Student teaching occurs in cooperating schools that provide practical learning experiences, actual teaching conditions, and professional guidance.
-The student teaching program is founded on an expanding knowledge base about teaching, learning, and school improvement.
+Student teaching occurs in partner schools that provide practical learning experiences, authentic teaching conditions, and professional guidance.
+The student teaching program is founded on an expanding knowledge base about teaching and learning in the clinical field context.
 Our graduates report that their student teaching experience is challenging, intellectually demanding, and instrumental in preparing them for the real world of teaching.
-Everyone involved in this program develops personally and professionally.

 One of the strengths of Miami’s teacher education program is the opportunity for early field experiences.
 Depending upon your program, you’ll be placed in classrooms in your first or second year of study.
 By the time you’re ready for student teaching, you’ll have had a variety of placements appropriate to your licensure.
 You’ll have had opportunities to work with students in different settings.
 Our clinical field experience coordinators work with area school personnel to set up the placements for you.
-Your professors will work together to ensure that your placements provide the real-world experiences that enhance your professional development.
+Your professors will work to ensure that your placements provide the real-world experiences that enhance your professional development.
 Check with your department for any forms you may need.

 Miami has one of the few teacher education programs in the nation that offers an international student teaching alternative for students in teacher licensure programs.
 University guidelines are the same for students who are teaching abroad or locally.
 International student teaching provides a global perspective while fulfilling your requirements for licensure.
 The tuition for teaching abroad is the same as it would be locally.
 Other expenses vary depending on the location, amount of personal travel, and the rate of exchange for the U.S. dollar.